 If you used your credit card unwisely then it’s likely the reason why your credit limit is lowered.
 However, this can even happen if you have responsible spending habits because low usage can also cause a decrease.
 Thankfully, you have 45 days before any fees are charged to your account in case you go over the limit during this time.
-Read further for what to do next.

 Responding to a Lowered Credit Limit